RPoyck/Self-driving_car_ND-T2-P5-Model_Predictive_Control/README.md

  * After which a polynomial fit is made on these adjusted waypoints

 ## Model Predictive Control with Latency
 As described in the previous section.
+Implementation of this can be found in:
+ * main.cpp, lines:
+     * 127-129
+     * 145

 ---